m-nf/image_region_recoloring/README.md

 Connected regions are recolored with shades of grey.

-More in Czech-written documentation (the pdf).
+More information can be found in Czech-written [documentation](Dokumentace.pdf)